ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 # Submitting jobs to be run on the ilifu cluster

-There are several methods to run jobs on Ilifu.
+The Ilifu facility has two main services for accessing compute resources:

-1. Users may access a JupyterLab environment on the cluster.
-This provides a JupyterLab environment where users select what size compute node they need to run.
-This is a good environment for users to experiment with code and visualise certain results.
-This environment is available at [jupyter.ilifu.ac.za](https://jupyter.ilifu.ac.za)
+1. **Jupyter** Users may access a JupyterLab session on the cluster.
+The Ilifu Jupyter service allows users to select their desired compute resouces and dynamically spawn a Jupyter session.
+This is a good environment to experiment with code and visualise results.
+This jupyter service is available at [jupyter.ilifu.ac.za](https://jupyter.ilifu.ac.za)

 2. Users may access the Ilifu SLURM cluster login-node and submit tasks to the SLURM queue.
 This environment is available at [slurm.ilifu.ac.za](https://slurm.ilifu.ac.za).